-The Group used the following practical expedients when applying IFRS16 to leases previously classified as operating leases under IAS17.
+The Company occupies office premises at 100 Wood Street on a lease to 21 February 2025.
+The Group has used the following practical expedients when applying IFRS16 to leases previously classified as operating leases under IAS17.

-- Applied a single discount rate to a portfolio of leases with similar characteristics; - Excluded initial direct costs from measuring the right-of-use asset at the date of initial application; - Used hindsight when determining the lease term if the contract contains options to extend or terminate the lease.
+- Applied a single discount rate to a portfolio of leases with similar characteristics; - · Excluded initial direct costs from measuring the right-of-use asset at the date of initial application; - Used hindsight when determining the lease term if the contract contains options to extend or terminate the lease.